 Perhaps some of y’all are thinking to yourselves, “Hmmm… the words of today’s Gospel story sound familiar… it’s the Sermon on the Mount, right?
 The one that has “the Beatitudes” in it: all of the “Blessed are those-es,” if that’s a word, which I’m pretty sure it’s not.
 Right?
 But maybe there’s a little something jangling in your head, something that doesn’t quite sound like what you remember from your previous encounters with the story.
 Jesus preached a sermon, sure enough… and it was a humdinger.
 But it wasn’t delivered from the top of a mountain.
-Today’s passage begins with, “And he came down with them and stood on a level place…” (v.
+Today’s passage begins with, “And Jesus came down with the twelve apostles and stood on a level place…” (v.
 17).
 That’s the first thing, and the second is that the words of the Beatitudes are a little different.
 Blessed are the poor… those who hunger now… who weep now.
 What happened to poor in spirit?
 And those who hunger and thirst for righteousness?
 And the bit about the merciful, and the pure in heart, and the peacemakers… did we skip something?
-And what about all of the “Woe to-es?”
-I don’t remember them being part of the Sermon on the Mount.
-Where’d they come from?
-Good questions, all.
+And what’s with all the “Woe to-es?”
+I don’t remember them being part of the Sermon on the Mount… where’d they come from?
+Fair questions, all.

 And here’s the reason for the differences: This isn’t the Sermon on the Mount.
 The Sermon on the Mount is a Matthew thing (5:1-12), and the reason that’s what springs to mind when we hear the Beatitudes is because we hear Matthew’s version of events far more often than we do Luke’s.
 Luke’s version is known as the Sermon on the Plain, because Jesus came down from the mountain where he’d gone to pray, to be with the people who needed to hear God’s message of hope and salvation the most.

-The promise of Jesus, which is the Good News of God’s kingdom, is a world turned upside down: from the poor being lifted up, and the mighty cast down in Luke’s Magnificat, to the proclamation of the year of the Lord’s favor to the least of these in Isaiah’s prophecy, to the blessing of the poor and the hungry, the weeping and the reviled in Luke’s Beatitudes.
+The promise of Jesus Messiah, which is the Good News of God’s kingdom, is a world turned upside-down: from the poor being lifted up and the mighty cast down in Luke’s Magnificat, to the proclamation of the year of the Lord’s favor to the least of these in Isaiah’s prophecy, to the blessing of the poor and the hungry, the weeping and the reviled in Luke’s Beatitudes.
 These are the people God notices… and blesses.
 These are the people Jesus said would be rewarded.

 Woah, woah, woah, Father Kemper!
 What’s that you say?
-Here you’ve been talking about Luke’s activist gospel, proclaiming the year of the Lord’s favor to the least of these and turning the world upside down, and now you’re saying that the problems of the world can’t be fixed?
+Here you’ve been talking about Luke’s activist gospel, proclaiming the year of the Lord’s favor to the least of these and turning the world upside-down, and now you’re saying that the problems of the world can’t be fixed?
 What the heck?
-Why are we here, then?
+What then should we do? (cf. Luke 3:10)

 And so, a final word of wisdom… one I think Jesus would endorse: Someone, somewhere once said: “You can’t heal the poor and the hungry or those who mourn.
 You can’t make choices for them.
 You can’t rescue them.
 But you can promise them they won’t journey alone.
 You can lend them your map… but the trip is theirs.
 So be gentle with yourself… it’s hard work to be present to the freedom of the Other.”